 - providing shared off-road pedestrian and cycle facilities.

-The total cost of the project is $55 million.
+The total cost of the project was $51.8 million.

 The construction contract was awarded to Burton Contractors Pty Limited on 21 January 2015.
 Construction commenced in 9 March 2015.
 The project was completed in May 2017.